a protein could prevent degeneration

 Increase the amount of Iron2

-In this new study published in Nature, the researchers wanted to know if an increase in the amount of Iron2 in the cells could have a protective effect.
+In this new study published in Nature, the researchers wanted to know if an increase in the amount of Iron2 in the cells might have a protective effect.
 They found that flies that overproduce Iron2 are no longer exposed to the deleterious effects of oxidative stress, responsible for the degradation of dopamine neurons.

 Scientists now want to determine if the mechanisms are similar in mammals.
 “We are currently testing the protective role of the Fer2 homolog in mice and results similar to those observed in flies would make it possible to consider a new therapeutic target in patients with Parkinson’s disease”, concludes Emi Nagoshi , co-author of the study.